-In passing, we note that while the trailing Stream is understood in these models, the 'leading arm' is unlikely to be explained in the same way because of the strong ram-pressure confinement imposed by the Galactic corona ahead of the Magellanic Clouds (Tepper-Garcia et al 2019).
+In passing, we note that while the trailing Stream is understood in these models, the 'leading arm' is unlikely to be explaine as a tidal extension in the same way because of the strong ram-pressure confinement imposed by the Galactic corona ahead of the Magellanic Clouds (Tepper-Garcia et al 2019).
+It can be debris arising from an earlier interaction of the LMC-SMC system protected by a Magellanic corona, for example.
 Thus, the origin of the 'leading arm' is unclear and its distance is poorly constrained.
 Most of the cool gas ahead of the Clouds lies outside of the ionization cones in Fig. 2.